subelsky/html5tutorial/README.markdown

 6. Modify your anchor click event handler to automatically play the requested sound using the above technique.

 7. To see what basic HTML5 audio controls look like, remove `display:hidden` from the `<div>` and add the `controls` attribute next to `preload`, then reload the page.

+*The HTML5 audio tag works exactly like the audio tag, but the codec issues are worse.
+See* [Dive Into HTML5](http://diveintohtml5.org/video.html) *for full details.*

 ## Extra Credit